-Though there is growing acceptance of the LGBT+ community in the UK, some LGBT+ people still have fears and stigmas do still exist.
+Though there is growing acceptance of the LGBTQ+ community in the UK, some LGBTQ+ people still have fears and stigmas do still exist.

-Being LGBT+ is something that is seen differently by different people.
+Being LGBTQ+ is something that is seen differently by different people.

-Unfortunately, in today’s society, some people who are LGBT+ do still face some difficulties.
+Unfortunately, in today’s society, some people who are LGBTQ+ do still face some difficulties.

 ● They may struggle to accept themselves